Contact less Payments - QR Code

 Encoded Code words [src:nayuki.io]

-Hexadecimal value of above bytes(grouping of 8 bits are as follows: 20 09 40 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11
+The hexadecimal values of the above bytes (groups of 8 bits) are: 20 09 40 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11

-The above data results in short on long block formation; there will be only one block in the above case.
-ECC code (highlighted in the bold letter in the below code ) gets appended for error correction.
-The final code words with ECC will be : "20 09 40 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11CB 0A 1D 28 A2 2D 12"
+This data forms a short or long block.
+In this case, there is only one block.
+An ECC code (shown in bold below) is added for error correction.
+The final code words with ECC are: "20 09 40 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11 EC 11CB 0A 1D 28 A2 2D 12"

-All this is great ,but what does QR code have to do with payments?
+All this is great, but what does QR code have to do with payments?

 Static QR code at merchant - One time QR code Printout at checkout!